LilyTronics/lily_py_unit_test/docs/test_suite.rst

 .. code-block:: python

+    # Fails in case an exception in the connect to server method is raised
     def test_login(self):
-        # Setup that fails by exception from the connect to server method
         self.connection = connect_to_server(user, password)

-        # The return value is by default None
+    # Fail by using an assert
     def test_login(self):
         self.connection = connect_to_server(user, password)
+        assert self.connection.is_connected(), "We are not connected"

-        # Fail by raising an exception
+    # Fail by raising an exception if we are not connected
+    def test_login(self):
+        self.connection = connect_to_server(user, password)
         if not self.connection.is_connected():
             raise Exception("We are not connected")

-        # The return value is by default None
+    # Fail by using the build-in fail method
     def test_login(self):
         self.connection = connect_to_server(user, password)
-        # Fail by assert
+        if not self.connection.is_connected():
-        assert self.connection.is_connected(), "We are not connected"
+            self.fail("We are not connected")

-        # The return value is by default None
+    # Preferred way: fail by using the build-in fail_if method
     def test_login(self):
         self.connection = connect_to_server(user, password)
+        self.fail_if(not self.connection.is_connected(), "We are not connected")

     # Pass or fail by return True or False
+    def test_login(self):
+        self.connection = connect_to_server(user, password)
         return self.connection.is_connected()

+The preferred way of letting a test suit pass or fail is using the fail_if method.
+Usually passing or failing will depend on the result of some action (executing a function, comparing a variable).
+The fail_if method also has a way of controlling if the test suite should continue or should be aborted.
+More details in the API section of this document.

 Logging messages
 ----------------